Open-EO/openeo-geotrellis-extensions/README.md

 It is used in combination with https://github.com/Open-EO/openeo-geopyspark-driver to provide a complete openEO backend.

+## Running unit tests

+While the most important tests can be executed anywhere, without requiring dependencies, there are some exceptions:

+ * geotrellis-sentinelhub requires environment variables SENTINELHUB_CLIENT_ID and SENTINELHUB_CLIENT_SECRET to be set.
+ * Some tests expect the Terrascope archive to be available under /data/MTDA

 ## Releasing new major version
 Setup clean local git repository with up to date develop and master branch.
 Ensure git flow plugin is installed.